Lyuuke/Oryzacola/README.md

 # Oryzacola
-Virtual paddy field with simulations of rice hybriding.
+Oryzacola is a virtual paddy field with simulations of rice hybriding.

+## What is rice
+Rice (scientific name *Oryza sativa*) is the primary grain which is widely cultivated in East Asia.